Sudhanshu-Ambastha/Attendance-app-for-Teacher-on-MIT-app-inventor/README.md

 - [MIT App Inventor](https://appinventor.mit.edu/): Used for creating the mobile app interface.
 - [Google Apps Script](https://script.google.com/): Used for server-side scripting and handling data storage.

-## Contributing
+## Related Repositories

-Feel free to contribute to the project by opening issues or creating pull requests.
-Your feedback and improvements are highly appreciated!
+- [Attendance App](https://github.com/Sudhanshu-Ambastha/Attendance-app): Check out a simpler version of this attendance app.

-If you're looking for a simpler version of this attendance app, check out [Attendance App](https://github.com/Sudhanshu-Ambastha/Attendance-app).
+- [Send-data-to-google-sheets-creating-List-with-MIT-app-inventor](https://github.com/Sudhanshu-Ambastha/Send-data-to-google-sheets-creating-List-with-MIT-app-inventor): Visit this repository for creating a list with MIT App Inventor and sending data to Google Sheets.